About the BSAC Funding Programme

 Application Review Process:

 All applications for Project grants, Research grants and PhD Studentships meeting our eligibility criteria will be reviewed further reviewed.
 Project grant applications are reviewed by expert members of the BSAC Grants Committee.
-Applications for Research grants and PhD Studentships are subject to a stringent two-step review process 1) an external peer review process; and 2) a final review by the BSAC Grants Committee.
+Refer to details for Research grants and PhD Studentships by clicking the relevant link.

 Each year, the BSAC typically awards 1- 2 large grants (up to 50,000 per project) and 2-3 smaller grants (up to £15,000 per project).